jonahwilliams/signal_concept/README.md

 ```

 A Signal without an initial value or a value of null is marked as "cold", and will
 not trigger updates in computations.
 As a result, null cannot be used as a regular value inside of signals.
-Setting a sinal value to null will once again mark it as "cold".

 ```dart
 var refOne = new SignalRef();